-- It is a directed acyclic graph with a single root node. - There are at most n+1 levels, each one of the first n of them corresponding to a context parameter and the last one to the level of the leaf nodes. - Each non-leaf node at level k maintains cells of the form [key, pointer] where $key \in dom(C_k)$ for some value of c_k that appeared in a query or key = any.
+- It is a directed acyclic graph with a single root node. - There are at most n+1 levels, each one of the first n of them corresponding to a context parameter and the last one to the level of the leaf nodes. - Each non-leaf node at level k maintains cells of the form [key, pointer] where $key \in dom(C_k)$ for some value of $c_k$ that appeared in a query or key = any.
 No two cells within the same node contain the same key value.
-The pointer points to a node at level k + 1 having cells with key values which appeared in the same query with the key. - Each leaf node stores a set of pointers to data sorted by their score.
+The pointer points to a node at level k+1 having cells with key values which appeared in the same query with the key. - Each leaf node stores a set of pointers to data sorted by their score.

-For example, Fig. 7(left) shows a set of context states expressed in five previously submitted queries.
-Assume that the three context parameters are assigned to levels as follows: accompanying_people is assigned to the first level of the tree, temperature to the second and location to the third one.
-Leaf nodes store the ids of the top - k points_of_interest, that is the places with the top - k highest aggregate scores.
-For the above preference queries, the context tree of Fig. 7 (right) is constructed.
+For example, Fig. 6 (right) shows a set of context states expressed in five previously submitted queries and the corresponding context tree.
+Assume that the three context parameters are assigned to levels as follows: $accompanying\people$ is assigned to the first level, temperature to the second and location to the third one.
+Leaf nodes store the ids of the top-k $points\of\interest$ , that is the places with the top-k highest aggregate scores.